onepub-dev/nginx-le/cli/README.md

 | AUTH_PROVIDER_PASSWORD | String | Auth Provider password | If the Auth Provider requires a password then this will be used to hold it.
 | AUTH_PROVIDER_EMAIL_ADDRESS | String | Auth Provider Email Address | If the Auth Provider requires an email address that differs from `EMAIL_ADDRESS` then this will be used to hold it.

-## Internal enviornment variables
+## Internal environment variables
-Nginx-LE uses a no. of internal environmet variables primarily to communicate with Auth providers.
+Nginx-LE uses a no. of internal environment variables primarily to communicate with Auth providers.
 You do not normally need to worry about these as the Nginx-LE sets these as necessary based on the select Auth Provider.

 | Name | Type | Domain | Description |